Your credit scores affect many important aspects of your life. From the moment you open your first charge account, you enter into the world of credit.

 What is a FICO score?

 The FICO score is a branded credit score developed by Fair Isaac Corporation.
 Most lenders use the FICO score.
 A FICO score can only be purchased through myFICO.com.
+Some credit card issuers also offer them for free.

 Why are the credit scores from each credit bureau different?